Products

 Veneers can enhance the appearance of your teeth, giving you a smile makeover.
 However, veneers are limited and won’t be able to address serious oral health issues such as gum disease or cavities.

-Veneers aren’t a perfect procedure with certain advantages and disadvantages.
-You should discuss veneers and other options with your dentist to help decide whether you are a candidate.
+Veneers aren’t a perfect procedure, and they have certain advantages and disadvantages.
+You should discuss veneers and other options with your dentist to help decide whether it’s the best option for your budget.

 Pros

-• Longevity — Veneers can last many years when the dentist does their job properly, and you do your job caring for the dental work at home
+• Longevity — Veneers can last many years when the dentist does their job properly.
+If you do your job caring for the dental work at home, veneers reduce the need for frequent replacements.

-• Stain resistant — Veneers are more resistant to stains better than your natural tooth enamel
+• Stain resistant — Veneers are more resistant to stains better than your natural tooth enamel.
+They maintain their appearance without succumbing to stains over time.

-• Color stability — Porcelain is highly glazed glass, which means the color of veneers doesn’t change over time
+• Color stability — Porcelain is highly glazed glass.
+The color of veneers doesn’t change over time, contributing to their longevity.

 • Increased confidence — Porcelain veneers make you look younger by covering and correcting chipped, shortened, and yellow teeth